data-stepper/whisper-clipboard/README.md

 # Whisper Clipboard

-Welcome to the Whisper Transcribe repository.
+Welcome to the Whisper Clipboard repository.
 This is a simple Python command line application that allows you to record audio and transcribe it using one of the [Whisper ASR models by OpenAI](https://openai.com/research/whisper).
 It uses a terminal user interface, making it easy to use.